Kajetan7/daily-learning-log/README.md

 # daily-learning-log
-Repository for tracking learning progress with notes
+Repository for tracking learning progress and personal study notes.